 Most people only consider the financial effects of a brain injury.
 However, brain injuries can affect communication, emotions, and behavior.
 This can have a direct effect on relationships with friends and family.
 Many family members and friends of someone who suffered a traumatic brain injury find that their loved one changed completely.

-If your brain injury affected your relationships with friends and family, you deserve compensation for that.
+If your brain injury affected your relationships with friends and family, you deserve brain injury compensation for that.

 Whether Your Brain Injury Causes Physical or Emotional Pain and Suffering

 In addition to the lost relationships, brain injuries can also cause physical and emotional pain and suffering.
-You can recover compensation for this as well.
+You can recover brain injury compensation for this as well.

 What Parties Are Liable for Your Brain Injury

 In some cases, only one party is liable for your injury.
 In others, two or more parties can be liable.
 For example, if you suffered a brain injury in a truck accident, you might be able to hold both the truck driver and the trucking company liable for your injuries.
 This means you may be able to recover a higher amount of brain injury compensation than if you only held an individual liable.